 Currently, 3x3, 5x5, 7x7, and 9x9 binomial filters are in use (depending on the application).
-The advantage of these two-dimensional filters is their separability, i.e.
+The advantage of these two-dimensional filters is their separability, i.e. they can be efficiently implemented as the subsequent computation of a row and a column filter, respectively:

-&lt;sup>1 Several of the algorithms described in the manual have been developed in the frame of scientific projects supported by the Austrian Ministry for Education, Science and Culture in cooperation with the company GEPARD.
+Several of the algorithms described in the manual have been developed in the frame of scientific projects supported by the Austrian Ministry for Education, Science and Culture in cooperation with the company GEPARD.